(As at February 2022)

 - $7m for MRI at Sutherland Hospital (due 2023)

 - New $10m car park at Sutherland Hospital (completed 2014)

 - New integrated health facility on Sutherland Hospital campus (commenced 2015)

 - More than 660 new nurses and midwives in the South Eastern Sydney Local Health District

 - New Ambulance Superstation at Caringbah under $150m Sydney Ambulance Metropolitan Infrastructure Strategy program

 - More than $700m redevelopment of St George Hospital (stages 1 and 2 completed – new emergency department, acute services building and birthing suite and additional parking; stage 3 due 2025 – new integrated ambulatory care precinct, increasing inpatient bed capacity as well as much needed enhanced outpatient and community-based services)

 Public and active transport

-- Upgrading peak hour capacity on T4 Illawarra line by 30% (underway for completion in first half of 2020s as first part of $880m Sydney-wide program)
+- Upgrading peak hour capacity on T4 Illawarra line by 30% (underway for completion around 2024 as first part of $880m Sydney-wide program)

 - 100% air-conditioning on all regular timetabled train services on T4 Illawarra line

 - 229 extra weekly services on T4 Illawarra line (including 10 extra morning peak and 15 extra afternoon peak on Cronulla line each week); faster average peak hour travel times between Cronulla line and city